 - Preheat oven to 400 degrees.

-- Rub the skin of the potatoes with 2 tablespoons canola oil.
+- Rub the skin of the potatoes with olive oil.

-- Place potatoes on a baking sheet and bake until skin is crisp and potatoes are tender, about 30 to 40 minutes.
-Remove the pan and allow to cool until you can handle the potatoes.
+- Place potatoes on a baking sheet and bake until skin is crisp and potatoes are tender, about 30 minutes to an hour depending on the size of your potato.